davebenson/doom4-walkthrough/README.md

 This is the first real fight of the game.
 It occurs on a 2-level dual-figure-eight structure.

+If you are quick and accurate, you can target some imps on the cliffs above, and you can shoot at The Possesseds below.
+In my opinion, these aren't worth spending time on.

 Like many fights throughout the game, you will learn your own opening gambit.
-For me, I target the 2 POSSESSED SOLDIERS that appear right in front of you:  one in the center in front of a pinnacle, and one near a barrel that can be shot.
+For me, I target the 2 POSSESSED SOLDIERS that appear right in front of you:  one in the center in front of a pinnacle, and one at right near a barrel that can be shot.
 After that, just keep moving and shooting.

 You'll be able to recharge over the next easy fight, so use up all the health and armor during the fight.